lopezdsr/sql-query/sql-query.md

   - If the path is identical to the name of a an existing (non-empty) object, it only matches that single object.
   - If the path is a prefix of multiple objects at a slash `/` character, it matches all those objects that are not empty.
 For example, the path `mydir/test1` (or `mydir/test1/`) matches objects `mydir/test1/object1`, `mydir/test1/nested/object2`, but not `mydir/test100`.
   - The usage of a * wildcard depends on how the object structure has been created:
-	   - If the object structure has been created as Hadoop-partitioned structure, for example as SQL Query result output, wildcards are not supported.
-The reason is that the result objects could consist of one too many objects starting with the same prefix `part-`.
-In this case, use SQL constructs instead of wildcards to query data.
+	   - If the object structure has been created as Hive-partitioned structure, for example as SQL Query result output, and the result objects are starting with the prefix `part-`, wildcards are not supported.
+Using SQL constructs based on the Hive structure should always be the preferred method, in order to restrict the number of objects to be read during query processing.
-	   - If the object structure has not been created as Hadoop-partitioned structure by using arbitrary file names, the usage of wildcards is supported.
+	   - If the object structure has not been created as Hive-partitioned structure by using arbitrary file names, the usage of wildcards is supported.
 The wildcard matches all objects with the given path prefix.
 For example, `mydir/test1*`, matches objects `mydir/test100`, and `mydir/test101/nested/object`.